Emmanuel687/usePopcorn/README.md

 -Movie Rating: Users can rate movies they've watched and provide their own reviews

--Watchlist: Create a watchlist by selecting movies for future viewing
+-Watchlist: Create a watchlist by selecting movies for future viewing.

 # ScreenShot